moevis/lambda-lite-js/README.md

 ### lambda function

-Using back splash and arrow to declear an anyoumous function.
+Using backsplash and arrow to declear an anyoumous function.
 Lambda function only accept one parameter, but you can use some magic method to break this limit.

 ```haskell
 \n -> n + 1;